byui-formula-hybrid/Core/README.md

 #### For Windows
 > **🪟 Windows Notice:**
 >
+> DO NOT USE WSL, WSL IS A VM AND YOU WILL HAVE HARDWARE ISSUES WHEN WORKING WITH A MICROCONTROLLER
+>
 > You may encounter an error when running any of the below powershell scripts, make sure you are running an elevated (Administrator) powershell window first.
 > If you get an error saying "cannot be loaded because running scripts is disabled on this system."
 Then you need to allow running scripts using the command below:
 >